 - Deter.
-From the beginning of the recruitment process, it is important to send the right message that the organisation has a rigorous recruitment process and does not tolerate any form of abuse.
+From the beginning of the recruitment process, it is important to send the right message - that the organisation has a rigorous recruitment process and does not tolerate any form of abuse.
 Wording in adverts and recruitment information must aim to deter potential abusers. - Identify and Reject.
 It will not always be possible to deter potential abusers.
 Therefore, careful planning for the interview and selection stage, in terms of asking the right questions, setting appropriate tasks and obtaining the right information can assist in finding out who is suitable for the role and who is not. - Prevent, Detect and Reject.
 There are no guarantees that even the most robust safer recruitment process will prevent an inappropriate appointment.
 However, this does not mean it is too late to act.
 Ensuring that comprehensive induction processes are in place, together with appropriate policies and procedures, raising awareness through staff training and generally developing and maintaining a safe culture within the organisation will all help to prevent abuse or detect potential abusers.
 The aim should be to prevent abuse by managing the environment, assessing risk and creating clear expectations and standards of behaviour.

 The intention of this policy is to ensure that all stages of the recruitment process contain measures to deter, identify, prevent, detect and reject unsuitable people from gaining access to pupils within the organisation.

-The policy and the practical implementation of recruitment and selection processes also aim to meet all legislative requirements as highlighted in 1. above, any statutory or other guidance that may from time to time be issued in order to keep children safe through safer recruitment in education, as well as principles of general good practice.
+KCSIE makes clear that Governing Bodies and Proprietors have in place appropriate safer recruitment policies and procedures that are both embedded and effective.
+This Safer Recruitment Policy and the practical implementation of recruitment and selection processes aim to meet all legislative requirements as highlighted in 1. above, any statutory or other guidance that may from time to time be issued in order to keep children as safe as possible through safer recruitment in education, as well as principles of general good practice.